gboggy/Getting-and-Cleaning-Data/README.md

 ##Details
 ###Combining Data
 The "Human Activity Recognition Using Smartphones Data Set" contains data obtained from 30 subjects and the data are split between a training set and a test set.
-The run_analysis.R script combines the datasets using the rbind command as shown below.
+The run_analysis.R script combines the data sets using the rbind command as shown below.

     # combine training and test data sets
     X <- rbind(X_train, X_test)